shakacode/react_on_rails/README.md

 ```

 That will install the latest version and update your package.json.

+## Webpacker Configuration

+React on Rails users should set configuration value `compile` to false, as React on Railsh andles compilation for test and production environments.

 ## How it Works
 The generator installs your webpack files in the `client` folder.
 Foreman uses webpack to compile your code and output the bundled results to `app/assets/webpack`, which are then loaded by sprockets.
 These generated bundle files have been added to your `.gitignore` for your convenience.